Halldor-Hrafn/small-about-me/README.md

 To be made

 ## Prerequisites
-You need NodeJS on your system (I am running v19.3.0, but you can probably be fine with the latest LTS) rest to be made
+You need the LTS version of NodeJS, since we are using the better-sqlite3 package, which isn't supported for node v19+ rest to be made

 ## Installation